chas-academy/u11-fullstack-js/README.md

 - Fix so buttons are always at the bottom of item boxes so they sync up.
 (FIXED)
 - Add function for checking if items is in cart and then change btn-text to "In Cart".
 (Kinda works with state)
 - Fix so form-buttons don't need to be clicked twice to do what they're supposed to.
 (FIXED FREAKING FINALLY)
 - Fix function for editing user through dashboard.
+(FIXED)
 - Add error handling on all forms and queries.
 (Needs back-end fix to.)
 - Fix so user is forced to be logged in to shop.
-(If time, no requirment)
+(If time, no requirment)(Maybe with cart in localstorage and send logged in state to back-end)